shubho-upenn/f1tenth_splatnav/README.md

 ROS package with various scripts is in ros2_ws.
 Need to clone f1_tenth_gym_bridge in workspace and put in the mp files generated from above into appropriate folder.

 The various planner nodes generate a Path message, that Pure Pursuit can follow

+Credit to https://github.com/chengine/splatnav for creating the original methods for Semantic Planning for drones, which we adapted for the f1-tenth platform